jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/contacts-mobile-proxy/README.md

 * Red Hat JBoss Enterprise Application Platform (EAP) 6.3.0.GA

 ###1.
 Prepare Maven Libraries
 This quickstart is designed to be built with Maven.
-It requires the JBoss Mobile Add-on and JBoss EAP 6.3.0 Maven repositories.
+It requires the JBoss Unified Push and JBoss EAP 6.3.0 Maven repositories.

-You must have the JBoss Mobile Add-on Maven repository available and Maven configured to use it.
-For more information, see the [JBoss Mobile Add-On documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Mobile_Add-On/) or the README distributed with the JBoss Mobile Add-on Maven repository.
+You must have the JBoss Unified Push Maven repository available and Maven configured to use it.
+For more information, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/) or the README distributed with the JBoss Unified Push Maven repository.

 ###2.
 Start the JBoss EAP Server